brinkmanlab/BioPython-Convert/README.rst

 If the formats are txt, json, or yaml, then the JMESPath resulting object will simply be dumped in those formats.

+A web based tool is available to experiment with constructing queries in real time on your data.
+Simply convert your dataset to JSON and load it into the `JMESPath playground`_ to begin composing your query.
+It supports loading JSON files directly rather than trying to copy/paste the data.

 Examples:
     Append a new record::